Cancer Research UK logo.

 Read more about Armed Forces Independence Payment

-In Northern Ireland the criteria to qualify for PIP is slightly different.
+In Northern Ireland the criteria to qualify for PIP are slightly different.
+You may get Personal Independence Payment if the following apply to you:

 Read more about PIP in Northern Ireland

-The process of getting PIP is much quicker if you’re terminally ill.
-You will automatically qualify for PIP if your doctor or a medical professional thinks that you might have less than 12 months to live.
+The process of getting PIP is usually much quicker if you are nearing the end of your life.
+You can claim PIP if you are 16 years or older.
+And your doctor or a medical professional thinks that you might have less than 12 months to live.

 Read more about Personal Independence Payment (PIP) on the Government website